corb555/Task-Score/README.md

 # Task Score
 Task Score provides the score for an activity to the Behavior Designer (BD) Utility Selector based on the weights you assign to attributes.
 The BD Utility Selector then runs the activity with the highest score.
 For example, a Retrieve HealthPack task could be configured with a high weighting for low health and a high weighting for a HealthPack being nearby.
 As the health rating gets worse, the Retrieve HealthPack score gets higher  and eventually becomes the highest rated task for the Utility Selector.
 Using weighted attribute task scores can provide more natural and intelligent behavior for an agent's decisions rather than having a tree of binary decisions.

 # Overview of Components

 These components work with the Opsive Behavior Utility Selector:

 - *Task Score* - This BD task provides the score for an activity to the BD Utility Selector based on the weights you assign to various attributes.
 The Utility Selector then runs the activity with the highest score.
-Any float Behavior Designer global variable can be used as a component of the score for a task.
+Any Behavior Designer global variable (float) can be used as a component of the score for a task.
 - *Anger* - This component increases the anger attribute of the Agent in the BD Attribute Manager when the agent is attacked.
 The Attribute Manager can be configured to decrease anger over time.
 The initial value for anger in the Attribute Manager can range from zero for a passive agent to 100 for an aggresive agent.
 - *Distance* - This component determines if key object types are visible, calculates their distance, and updates Behavior Designer global variables.
 Rather than having a cut-off based on in or out of field of view, this determines visibility based on a combination of angle and distance - the further to the side the object is, the lower the distance it is visible, while an object directly in front of the agent is visible further away.
 This also provides an Explore attribute which indicates that no useful objects have been found.
-- *Behavior Variables* - This component makes it easy to access variables in Behavior Designer such as Ammo, Weapon, Health, Explore, Distances, and Anger.
+- *Behavior Variables* - This component makes it easy to access variables in Behavior Designer such as Ammo, Weapon, Health, Explore, Anger, and Distances.

 # 1. Task Score Component

 Task Score is a Behavior Designer task which returns the score for a particular task group.
 The Utility Selector will then run the task with the highest score.

 ### Parameters
 Any float Behavior designer global variable can be a component of the task score.
-All attributes should be scaled from 0 to 100.0f.
 You can set a weighting from 0 to 1.0f for each attribute.
 The  score is the sum of each attribute’s weight times the attribute’s value.
+To provide a consistent basis for scoring between activities:
+1. All attributes should be scaled from 0 to 100.0f.
-To provide a consistent basis for scoring between activities, the sum of the weights should be equal to 1.0f for a high priority task, 0.9f for medium priority, and 0.8f for a low priority activity.
+1. The sum of the weights should be equal to 1.0f for a high priority task, 0.9f for medium priority, and 0.8f for a low priority activity.

 ### Reversed Scale
 Since the Utility Selector chooses the task with the highest values, you sometimes want to reverse the scale for  a parameter to have it increase utility.
 For example, as a player’s health gets lower, you might want to give a higher result for getting a healthpack.
 You can do this by assigning a negative weight.
 This is handled as a special case that reverses the scale (100-value) and applies the absolute value of the weight.